January 13, 2021

 - Repeated problematic cycles.
 Have you constantly mismanaged your money, found yourself in dead-end relationships, or had trouble managing your anger?
 If so, therapy can lift you out of no-win paradigms and help you get to the bottom of your behavior, allowing you to break the cycle and transcend.

 - Anxiety.
 The modern world, particularly in 2020 and 2021, is rife with reasons for feeling anxiety.
 But when anxiety becomes chronic and impedes day-to-day living, therapy is a crucial intervention.
 Airing your anxieties, receiving reassurance, and developing coping mechanisms goes a long way to reducing anxiety to a manageable level.
 A therapist can also help you determine whether medication and psychiatric treatment may also be indicated.

+So, is it time to start therapy?
 If one or more of the above circumstances is present in your life, therapy may be the solution for you.
 Speaking with friends and family about the decision to seek therapy can be helpful to gain an outside perspective, and, more than anything, a session with a therapist is the ideal way to determine whether therapy is either recommended or necessary for you.